xLightsSequencer/xLights/README.txt

 Latest releases are found at http://nutcracker123.com/nutcracker/releases/

 XLIGHTS/NUTCRACKER RELEASE NOTES:
+    -enh (djulien) Allow option to continue Preview playback if channel data is missing from .xseq file (helps avoid the need to re-render everything if you've added props at the end)
     -enh (djulien) Default Brightness to 100% if setting not present in XML file (only affects externally generated XML files)
     -enh (djulien) show elapsed time on file loads -bug (djulien) Fixed Wave effect when rendered in a .xseq (FillColor was not selected, which resulted in no output)